barumau/pandunia/espanya/pandunia-espanya.md

 in mise - importar
 in nam - endónimo
 in she - contenido
+in ten - contener
+in ten gi - contenedor
 in verse jan - introvertido
 Indonesi - Indonesia
 insan - ser humano